Erasmus+ Teaching Staff Mobility

 - 8,000 km and more: 1,735 EUR

-The Erasmus+ Mobility Grant includes the subsistence and travel costs, which are subsidized by the EU Commission / DAAD as unit costs, as shown above.
-The recipient of the grant is obliged to pay personal tax on any positive differences between real costs and unit costs.
+The Erasmus+ Mobility Grant covers accommodation and travel costs, which are subsidized by the EU Commission/DAAD as unit costs, as shown above.
+The grant recipient is obliged to pay tax on any positive differences between actual costs and unit costs.

-Due to the limited funds available, if several lecturers of one department travel to a host university for the same period of time, only one person may be eligible for support as described above.
-Each additional person would then possibly receive 50% of the accommodation and travel costs.
-However, if sufficient budget is available, multiple trips to a host university can be made at the same time period.
-Please contact Andrea Schöne.
+Due to limited funds, if several lecturers from one department travel to a host university at the same time, only one person may be eligible for funding as described above.
+Any additional persons would then receive 50% of the accommodation and travel costs.
+However, if sufficient budget is available, several trips to a host university may take place at the same time.

 Before the mobility